Which New HGTV Shows Are Premiering in 2026?

 Last year, the network notably canceled several home renovation shows, including Bargain Block, Married to Real Estate, Izzy Does It, Farmhouse Fixer, Battle on the Beach, Christina on the Coast, and The Flipping El Moussas.
 While those series aren’t set to return, HGTV is making up for it in a handful of completely brand-new shows starring some familiar and new faces to the network.

-In addition to the debut series, HGTV’s 2026 lineup also include new episodes from long-running shows such as Home Town, Ugliest House in America, Fixer to Fabulous, Celebrity IOU, Rock the Block, House Hunters, and Love It or List It.
+In addition to the debut series, HGTV’s 2026 lineup also includes new episodes from long-running shows such as Home Town, Ugliest House in America, Fixer to Fabulous, Celebrity IOU, Rock the Block, House Hunters, and Love It or List It.

 More recent shows, such as The Flip Off, Renovation Aloha, Don’t Hate Your House With the Property Brothers, Zillow Gone Wild, and Castle Impossible will air new episodes throughout 2026, along with new series like Junk or Jackpot? and Cheap A$$ Beach Houses, which premiered on HGTV late last year